Risk Management | | Claudio Tartaglia | 5 min read

 1. Can you identify your top 20 suppliers by revenue exposure within 24 hours?
 If the answer requires a meeting, your data infrastructure needs work.

 2. Do you have a named backup supplier for each critical single-source relationship?
-"We're working on it" is not a contingency plan.
+"We are working on it" is not a contingency plan.

 3. Is your risk monitoring automated or manual?
 Manual monitoring creates blind spots.
 Frequency matters as much as methodology.